Light segregation: Criticism

 However, light segregation has been criticised for creating a trip hazard for pedestrians and a collision risk for cyclists.
 Objects in the carriageway may also be struck by a vehicle, which might also harm vulnerable road users.
 Light segregated lanes when badly designed can compromise accessibility for disabled people, prevent access to the kerbside for motor vehicles (e.g. to let passengers out of the vehicle).
 Another issue are bus stops.
-Light segregation would require buses to stop away from the kerb or in the cycle lane.
+Light segregation would require buses to stop away from the kerb (for example in a bus bulb) or in the cycle lane.
 The solution – bus stop boarders – put cyclists and boarding/deboarding passengers into direct conflict with one another.
 Bus stop bypasses cannot be achieved through light segregation, but can be tied into light segregation schemes.

 Products

 Different products which can be used for light segregation are: